The Best Video Editing Software For YouTubers

 What is the best video editor for beginners?

-Without a doubt, iMovie is the best overall editor for beginners.
 It’s surprisingly feature rich if you have the laptop version (the iPhone version is much more limited) and easy to learn.
 You can easily add in nice transitions text, video overlays and render in modern formats.

 The only downside is that iMovie is exclusively on IOS and Windows does not have a comparable software that’s free, easy to use and feature rich.
 Davinchi Resolve is free and feature rich, but it does have a significant learning curve.